pthom/cpp_terse_const/Readme.md

 ##### Remark
-Some people (such a me) like to disable variable shadowing (i.e add -Wshadow to the gcc flags) This macro is not compatible with that option
+Some people (such a me) like to disable variable shadowing (i.e add -Wshadow to the gcc flags)

-We would need a better preprocessor !
+This macro is not compatible with that option : we would need a better preprocessor !

 # const_typedefs